MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### Support parameters for protecting computers running client operating systems with DPM
 **Issue**: Support for backing up Windows clients with DPM.

-**Workaround**: DPM 2022 can backup Windows 10 and Windows 11 client computers.
+**Workaround**: DPM 2022 can back up Windows 10 and Windows 11 client computers.
 For information about supported workloads, see [What can DPM back up](/SystemCenterDocs/dpm/dpm-protection-matrix.md).
 Review the full list of supported workloads here

 ::: moniker-end